Raku/App-Rakubrew/release-stuff/README.md

 - Write a summary of the changes in `Changes`
 - Bump version in `lib/App/Rakubrew.pm`
+- `dzil regenerate` - Update regenerated files
-- Create a respective commit
+- Create a commit
 - Tag that commit with the version number
 - Push master and the version tag
-- `mbtiny dist` - Generate a release tarball
-- `mbtiny upload` - Upload the release to CPAN
+- `dzil release` - Upload the release to CPAN
 - Trigger compilation of the platform specific packages.
 The process of building a release on the different platforms is largely automated.
 There is a build pipeline setup utilizing the CircleCI infrastructure.
 The process of